loader image

 Is electrolyzed water allowed by the Canada Organic Standards?
 (290, 491) – 18 August 2020

-As of 2020, electrolyzed water is listed under Chlorine compounds, Tables 7.3, 7.4, PSL: ‘c) hypochlorous acid generated via electrolyzed water’.
+Electrolyzed water is listed under Chlorine compounds, ‘c) hypochlorous acid generated via electrolyzed water’ on Tables 7.3 and 7.4.

 Sanitizing in apple packing lines #